minhquach8/paperforge/GUIDELINE.md

 ### Folder layout on disk

-Paperforge uses a simple folder structure on your shared **Students’ Root** (typically a OneDrive folder):
+Paperforge uses a simple structure under the shared **Students’ Root** (typically a OneDrive folder):

 ```
 Students’ Root/